Exam Candidates Requiring Testing Accommodations

 FINRA Testing Accommodations Forms

-FINRA will review the documentation and the professional's recommendation to determine whether it is reasonable, appropriate and will not alter the fundamental nature and purpose of the exam.
-FINRA may need to contact the professional in order to gain additional information about the nature of the candidate's disability and the candidate's testing needs.
-Based on this diagnosis and the associated recommendations, FINRA will consider the need for modification (e.g., extra time, reader) to the standard testing conditions.
-Then, FINRA will notify the candidate or member firm in writing as to what testing accommodation, if any, can be provided.
+FINRA will review the submitted documentation and professional recommendations to determine whether the requested accommodation is reasonable, appropriate, and does not alter the fundamental nature and purpose of the exam.
+FINRA may contact the professional, with the candidate’s consent, for additional information about the candidate's disability, its limitations, and the candidate’s testing needs.
+Based on this review, FINRA will determine what modifications to standard testing conditions (such as extra time or a reader) are warranted and will notify the candidate or member firm in writing.

 Instructions To The Licensed Professional Completing The Form